xcompact3d/x3d2/docs/source/user/advanced_build.rst

 CUDA Architecture for the ADIOS2 Build
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When x3d2 is built with the NVHPC compiler, the built-in ADIOS2 is compiled with
+When x3d2 is built with ``ENABLE_BACKEND=CUDA``, the built-in ADIOS2 is compiled
-CUDA support.
-By default its CUDA sources are built for the architecture of the
+with CUDA support.
+By default its CUDA sources are built for the architecture of
-GPU present at configure time (``native`` detection).
-If you are building on a
+the GPU present at configure time (``native`` detection).
+If you are building on
-node without a visible GPU (for example a GPU-less login or build node), ``native``
+a node without a visible GPU (for example a GPU-less login or build node),
-cannot probe the hardware, so set the target architecture explicitly with
+``native`` cannot probe the hardware, so set the target architecture explicitly
-the ``CUDA_ARCH`` CMake option:
+with the ``CUDA_ARCH`` CMake option:

 .. code-block:: bash